fiattt/genesis/readme.md

 - `total balance` - The sum of **wallet** + **unclaimed** + **reclaimed** balances.
 The total balance is what is included as a user's balance in snapshots.
 - `registered address` - A registered address is an address with a balance greater than or equal to the `minimum_snapshot_balance` that has correctly registered their ethereum address with the EOSCrowdsale contract using a valid EOS Public Key.
 - `unregistered address` - An unregistered address is an address with a balance greater than or equal to the - `minimum_snapshot_balance` that has either incorrectly registered  or failed to register their address with an EOS Public Key.
+- `freeze block` - The freeze block is a deterministic value represented by the block number representing the period that tokens were frozen.
+This block will mark the last block for which actions sent to the crowdsale contract will be honored (such as registrations)
 - `snapshot` - A file containing EOS public keys and balances that can be imported during the EOSIO boot sequence.
 - `snapshot-unregistered` - A file containing Ethereum addressees and balances.
 This file could potentially be imported during the EOSIO boot sequence into the table of a contract that enables Ethereum based claiming.